-The people there are known for their “Minnesota Nice” so don’t be afraid to ask for directions and they’ll likely give you extra tips on their favorite must-see places.
-Here are some tips if a visit is in your upcoming travel plans.
+The people there are known for their “Minnesota Nice”, so don’t be afraid to ask for directions - they’ll also probably give you extra tips on their favourite must-see places.
+Here are just a few reasons why you should visit Minneapolis.

-Minneapolis offers miles of paved trails that wind around lakes and parkways of the Grand Rounds Scenic Byway showcasing parks, gardens, historical sites, beaches, golf courses, as well as diverse neighbourhoods.
+Minneapolis offers miles of paved trails that wind around lakes and parkways of the Grand Rounds Scenic Byway, showcasing parks, gardens, historical sites, beaches, golf courses, as well as diverse neighbourhoods.

 Minnesota truly has and celebrates all four seasons.
 You can visit in any season and have a very different visit each time.
-The summers are an amazing time to visit with fairly moderate temperatures and lots of lakes to explore.
+The summers are an amazing time to visit, with fairly moderate temperatures and lots of lakes to explore.

 Minneapolis was the home of the singer Prince and his studio Paisley Park now draws people from around the world to attend tours, concerts, and events.
 Don’t miss the Minneapolis Sculpture Garden, known for the famous Spoonbridge & Cherry as well as 40 other sculptures.

-The city was also the home of George Floyd and the center for many protests that came after, this city and the rest of the world will be forever changed.
-You will find the George Floyd Memorial site that honors him as well as murals and street art throughout the city remembering him.
+The city was also the home of George Floyd and the centre for many protests that came after.
+You will find the George Floyd Memorial site that honours him, as well as murals and street art throughout the city remembering him.

 Minnesota’s North Shore refers to the shoreline of Lake Superior that runs from Duluth, Minnesota to Grand Portage near the Canadian border.
-This is a beautiful scenic drive that gets you out of the city exploring all of the impressive, natural wonders that Minnesota has to offer.
+This is a beautiful scenic drive that gets you out of the city and exploring all of the impressive natural wonders that Minnesota has to offer.

 On this drive, there are eight MN state parks, waterfalls, lighthouses, and great hiking along the way.
-During the fall season, a must-do is taking the aerial gondola in Lutsen for the best fall leaf color.
+During the fall season, a must-do is taking the aerial gondola in Lutsen for the best fall leaf colour.
 There are great restaurants, coffee shops, and stores in Grand Marais, and don’t miss Artist Point.